Disney's "Brave" rides to box office win

-LOS ANGELES Disney's new animated movie, "Brave," about a rebellious, red-headed princess battled to the top of movie box office charts over the weekend, scoring $80 million in ticket sales around the world.
+LOS ANGELES Disney's new animated movie, "Brave," about a rebellious, red-headed princess battled to the top of movie box office charts over the weekend, scoring $80 million (51.3 million pounds) in ticket sales around the world.

-The fairy tale from Disney's Pixar studio pulled in $66.7 million at domestic theaters from Friday through Sunday, plus $13.5 million from international markets.
-"Brave" easily topped new historical/horror mashup "Abraham Lincoln: Vampire Hunter," which finished the weekend in third place.
+The fairy tale from Disney's Pixar studio pulled in $66.7 million at domestic theatres from Friday through Sunday, plus $13.5 million from international markets.
+"Brave" easily topped new historical/horror mash up "Abraham Lincoln: Vampire Hunter," which finished the weekend in third place.

 The movie brings the 13th consecutive No. 1 opening to Pixar, which has become Hollywood's most reliable studio during its 17-year history of making films.
 Starting with "Toy Story" in 1995, its 12 films before "Brave" have generated more than $7.2 billion in worldwide ticket sales, according to Hollywood.com.